 The business grew quickly and new employees came on board.
 They came from blue collar jobs, college programs, and the nearby Kennedy Space Center.
 Johnny spent almost 30 years as a coal miner before becoming the supervisor of manufacturing.
 Jeanine lost her job when the economy faltered, and she began rescuing Great Danes before starting work in the accounting department.
 When the space shuttle program ended, Rosemarie came to Barn Light Electric to work in human resources.

 As the Scotts honed their business skills, the couple dreamed of revitalizing the craft of American-made, hand-spun porcelain shades.
 But they found that this particular manufacturing process had died away 50 years ago to make way for less expensive techniques.
 With a strong desire to bring back this quality form of lighting to America, the pair began to plan for its revival.

-Today, Barn Light Electric is the only company in America that is manufacturing porcelain enamel lighting.
+Today, Barn Light Electric is the only company in America manufacturing porcelain enamel lighting.
 The shades begin as a flat disc of commercial-grade steel hand spun by metal artisans into the classic barn light shape.
-The shades are then coated with two layers of porcelain enamel glass and baked in a 1,600-degree porcelain oven to produce a high-gloss finish that never fades or corrodes and is fit for a lifetime of use.
+The shades are then coated with multiple layers of porcelain enamel glass and baked in a 1,600-degree porcelain oven to produce a high-gloss finish that never fades and is fit for a lifetime of use.